Kawa-oneechan/psk/notes.md

 If the entry is a string that *specifies a `.lua` file though*, that file's content will be used.
 The command and all its arguments (as done by splitting on `:`) will be available as the `msbt` variable.
 The script is expected to return a string. `msbt[1]` will be the command's name, while `msbt[0]` is nothing because Lua is dumb.

+## Villager compatibility

+In the sense of who gets along with whom, not any other sense.

+In `starsigns.json`, the twelve Zodiac signs are defined with their names, Unicode, date range, and most importantly classical element.
+These four elements are what ultimately determines compatibility scores as defined in the `compatibility` list in that file.
+This is one of three ways to get up to five points.

+In each species definition file, another `compatibility` list is included. *Usually* a villager of a given species gets three points when considering another villager of the same species, which is listed first. *By default*, any other combination gets two points, unless a `default` entry is provided.
+This can get you another five points.

+Finally, each personality has a similar `compatibility` list.
+It works the same way as with species.

+This means in total you can have a compatibility rating from 0 to 15, which is subdivided into "bad", "neutral", or "good" results.
+I don't know exactly how.

 ## Assorted other crap

 House stuff, exterior: